RasmusUK/Master-Thesis/Evaluation/Tasks.md

       public int Year { get; set; }
       public int SchmeaVersion { get; set; } = 2;

-      public Car(Model model, int year)
+      public Car(CarModel CarModel, int year)
       {
-        Model = model;
+        CarModel = CarModel;
         Year = year;
       }
     }
     ```
-3. Inside the event sourcing registration method in `Startup.cs` or equivalent, register the entity versions, migrations, and a migration function to upgrade from the old version to the new one:
+3. Inside the event sourcing registration method in `Startup.cs` or equivalent, register the entity versions, migrations, and a migration function to upgrade from the old version to the new one.
+Important to remember to set the `Id`.
     ```csharp
     services.AddEventSourcing(configuration, (schema, migrations, migrator, mongoDbRegistrationService) =>
     {